chrisgleissner/loom-webflux-benchmarks/README.md

 ### Constant 5k users and rps

-This scenario maintains a steady number of 5k virtual users (and thus connections) as well as 5k requests per second across all users for 5 minutes:
+This scenario aims to maintain a steady number of 5k virtual users (and thus connections) as well as 5k requests per second across all users for 5 minutes:
-- Each user issues a request and does not wait.
-The wait between consecutive requests is controlled by k6 to achieve the desired number of rps.
+- Each user issues a request and then waits.
+This wait between consecutive requests is controlled by k6 to achieve the desired number of rps.
 - The server-side delay is 100ms.

 #### Virtual Threads